10 Best Free Business Email Accounts

 Because of the astonishing number of users Gmail has around the world, it can be quite difficult to secure a suitable free business email address.
 Most legitimate Gmail addresses are already taken, and Gmail doesn’t offer free business email without domain.
 To use a custom domain name like email@example.com, you must spend $5 per user per month on G Suite, which is Google’s collection of cloud computing, collaboration, and productivity tools.

-Cons: Most domain names are taken, targeted advertising, some may not like that Gmail users labels instead of folders.
+- Some may not like that Gmail users labels instead of folders

 Zoho Mail describes itself as the best email free service for businesses, and we have absolutely no reason to question that statement.
 Offered as a part of Zoho Workplace, a complete suite of cloud applications for small and medium-sized businesses, Zoho Mail is a mature ad-free email hosting with support for custom domain names, guaranteed uptime, and seamless integration with the rest of the Zoho suite.